Return to Index/Main Page

-Cattleman: A traditional pattern folding knife; a knife pattern similar to that of the stockman.
-The cattleman has three blades, the primary blade being a clip and secondary being a sheepfoot both located on the top bolster.
+Cattleman: A name sometimes given to a Stockman knife that employs an Awk blade in place of the Spay blade loacted on the end of the knife Thus, the cattleman has three blades, the primary blade being a clip or spear and secondary being a sheepfoot both located on the top bolster.
 The third blade is a located at the butt is an awl or punch blade.

 Ceramics: Blades made of ceramic materials.
 These are normally very brittle and cannot be sharpened by the user; however, they hold an edge well.
 This is most often used in kitchen cutlery.

 Cigar: A knife that is shaped like a cigar; that is, the handle is slightly tapered from the middle toward both rounded ends.
 Both ends of the knife will normal have equal sized bolsters.
-The shape is a common shape for whittlers.
+The 4 blade camp knife is a cigar pattern knife..

 Channel : The slot created by the knife’s liners in which a blade rests when the blades are folded.
 In most knives with blades attach on both ends (canoes,stockmans,etc) the blades rest in a communal central channel with cut-away liners, known as spacers.
 In most knives where the blades are attached at the top bolster (barlows, peanuts, trappers, etc) each blade has its own channel.
 Single blade knives (toothpicks sodbusters, etc) have one channel.